 Need some help with your CV?

 Take a look at your MDXWorks portal (Use your MyUniHub ID and password to log in).
 It’s packed with great resources to help you write a CV, including templates, tools and advice.
 You may like to start by looking at MDX CV builder

-If you’re a student or graduate of Middlesex University, you can send us your up-to-date CV for review: email@example.com We’ll provide you with friendly and constructive feedback to help you make improvements.
+If you’re a current student or recent graduate of Middlesex University, you can send us your up-to-date CV for review: firstname.lastname@example.org We’ll provide you with friendly and constructive feedback to help you make improvements.